When Packing Up and Moving to Australia, Less is More.

 If you are shipping any Christmas decorations don't label the box “Christmas Decorations”.

 Instead label it in more detail like “artificial wreath, Christmas tree, and tinsel”.

 Remember you cannot ship any wreaths or other Christmas decorations made from natural materials.
 There is a strong chance that your Christmas decorations box will still get opened by Australian Quarantine but at least they will take a look instead of just assuming and having it destroyed.

 Don't ship your car, motorcycle, or motor scooter like a Vespa to Australia especially if you are moving from the States.

 We shipped over our Stella scooter, a Vespa knock off, thinking it would be great to have in Sydney and we wouldn't have to worry about having the steering wheel on the opposite side.

 We were wrong.

-First off it was expensive not just the cost of shipping but the additional cost once it arrived in Australia.
+First off it was expensive, not just the cost of shipping, but the additional cost once it arrived in Australia.

-Other things to leave behind: lawn mowers, barbecues, and bookshelves or any large pieces of furniture that you don't love and can be replaced.
+Lawn mowers, barbecues, and bookshelves or any large pieces of furniture that you don't love and can be replaced.

 Wait what?
 Bookcases too?
 Yes, leave them behind.
-Your shipping quote is based on overall size of all items, volume, and weight.
+Your moving quote is based on overall size of all items, volume, and weight.
 Lower quality bookshelves, such as those purchased from Ikea, take up a lot of empty space in your shipping container and can be easily replaced in Sydney.